asweigart/ezsheets/README.md

 On Step 1 "OAuth consent screen", select External and click the blue "CREATE" button.
 You'll be taken to a page where you set up what the OAuth consent screen looks like.
 This screen appears to the user when they first import the ezsheets module.
 Pick a name for App Name (I use something generic like Python Google API Script) and enter your email address for the User Support Email and Developer Contact Information.
 Then click "SAVE AND CONTINUE."

 Step 2 "Scopes" involves adding your projects' scopes, which is a term Google chose for "permissions."
-Click the "ADD OR REMOVE SCOPES" button, and in the new panel that appears, go through the table and check the checkboxes for the scopes `https://mail.google.com/` and click the blue "UPDATE" button.
+Click the "ADD OR REMOVE SCOPES" button, and in the new panel that appears, go through the table and check the checkboxes for the scopes `.../auth/drive` (Google Drive API) and `.../auth/spreadsheets` (Google Sheets API) and click the blue "UPDATE" button.
 Then click "SAVE AND CONTINUE."

 Step 3 "Test users" requires you to add the Gmail email addresses of the Google accounts that own the spreadsheets your Python script will interact with.
 Without going through Google's app approval process, your scripts will be limited to interacting with the email addresses you provide in this step.
 Click the "+ ADD USERS" button and in the new panel that appears, enter the Gmail addresses and click the blue "ADD" button.
 Then click "SAVE AND CONTINUE."